Woman sleeping comfortably on her side on a Lull mattress in a bright, modern bedroom

 5 layers · All-foam

-• 3-zone pressure relief for hips, shoulders, and lumbar
+• 3-zone pressure relief for hips, shoulders, and lower back

 • CertiPUR-US® certified foams